mpliang/VulcunChat/readme.md

 Able to query entire database
 Sends 1000 random messages every 5 seconds
 Filters chat with 100 randomly selected words
-Able to add 10 million random users //times out right now, tried to do some async to split up the creating/inserting but couldnt get it to work.
+Able to add 10 million random users (in theory)
 ```

 #### Updates

+1. after adding 150k users, heroku crashes
-1. removed AWS EB, socket.io was not working well with that
+2. removed AWS EB, socket.io was not working well with that
-2. changed number of random messages to 100 so lessen server load
+3. changed number of random messages to 100 so lessen server load
-3. Part 1 integrated
+4. Part 1 integrated
   - go to /users/:query to make a query
   - go to /addData to add 10 million users
   - go to /users to see total number of users